'General Hospital' Weekly Spoilers: Laura Reacts, Curtis Has Bad News, And 'CarSon' Faces Chaos

 General Hospital spoilers for the week of November 26 tease that there’s a lot of intense action on the way.
 Jordan and Curtis are about to get married, Sasha and Valentin are discussing their collaboration, and Josslyn knows that Oscar is sick.
-In addition, Laura faced a stunner when she walked in on “Kevin” giving Ava a kiss and this will lead to a lot of drama Where do things head next for everybody in Port Charles?
+In addition, Laura faced a stunner when she walked in on “Kevin” giving Ava a kiss and this will lead to a lot of drama.
+Where do things head next for everybody in Port Charles?

 There are said to be a couple of close moments between Maxie and Peter in the coming week, but it doesn’t look as if they’ll venture into romance territory quite yet.
 Nina will take Charlotte to the ballet, and General Hospital spoilers suggest that she may face some tough moments during this outing.
 There are signs that Nina may face challenges on multiple fronts in the coming week and it seems she’ll need to have a serious discussion with Curtis.